Nuitka/Nuitka/Developer_Manual.rst

 they must be lower case, like e.g. ``nuitka`` or ``codegen``.
 This is to distinguish them from the modules.

 Packages shall only be used to group things.
-In ``nuitka.codegen`` the code generation packages are located, while the main interface is ``nuitka.codegen.CodeGeneration`` and may then use most of the entries as local imports.
+In ``nuitka.code_generation`` the code generation packages are located, while the main interface is ``nuitka.code_generation.CodeGeneration`` and may then use most of the entries as local imports.

 There is no code in packages themselves.
 For programs, we use ``__main__`` package to carry the actual code.